Working with MathML

 The standard Import options can be used for greater control over the export process.
 The syntax for specifying a conversion option is as follows.

-Mathematica includes several functions for generating MathML from the boxes and expressions used internally by Mathematica to represent equations.
+The Wolfram Language includes several functions for generating MathML from the boxes and expressions used internally by the Wolfram Language to represent equations.
 You can enter an equation in a notebook using palettes, menus, or keyboard shortcuts and then convert it into MathML using one of these conversion functions.
 All the MathML conversion functions are located in the context.

 to generate MathML from a box structure.
 By default, this generates presentation markup only.